xiaoxizhao/xiaoxizhao.github.io/_pages/research.md

 * "Heterogeneity of Income Effect on Benefit Distribution of Social Health Insurance: Evidence from China"

 ## Publications
-Whaley, Christopher, Xiaoxi Zhao, Michael Richards, and Cheryl Damberg, "Higher Medicare Spending on Imaging and Lab Services After Physician Practice Vertical Integration."  *Health Affairs*, forthcoming.
+Whaley, Christopher, Xiaoxi Zhao, Michael Richards, and Cheryl Damberg, "Higher Medicare Spending on Imaging and Lab Services After Physician Practice Vertical Integration."  *Health Affairs* 2021, 40(5), 702-709.

 Min, Bonan, and Xiaoxi Zhao, "Measure Country-Level Socio-Economic Indicators with Streaming News: An Empirical Study." *Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP)* 2019, pp. 1249-1254.